jdnewman85/yausg/POC_TODO.md

 # OLD
+Should I be prefering bundles as return for spawn functions?
+  *decision* atm, returning bundles makes children entities more difficult
+    Staying with spawning functions for now
+Think I should move away from childbuilder
+  *did*
+  Functions that return bundles
+    *Ick* Children must be attatched at spawn time Functions that spawn and return ids
+    *this* Since it makes children easier

 Probably need my own label type and maybe sub types as components *yep, did*
   This would make addressing easier without having to crawl children